 The final aim is not to show how the relation works.
 On the contrary I am interested in how all this manifest in an event, affecting the audience, making it feel part of it.
 Leading it in a vortex where sensations triumph, possibly, beyond language.

-De.sy.re. is a practice that questions movement and body though material and virtual lents.
-Through the technology I attempt to rethink dance from a non anthropocentric vision; movement, activation and orientation as a product of re-configurable systems of forces where the entanglement with diverse types of elements comes to be fundamental.
-It can be seen as a dance-performative (or even choreographic) practice but also as a tool for everyday life: for orienting and relating and for opening our perceptual understanding to our environment.
-To filter, block or absorb information, to creatively engage with our material body and to subvert micro power structure.
+De.sy.re. is a practice that questions movement and the body through material and virtual lenses.
+Through the technology, I attempt to rethink dance from a non-anthropocentric vision: movement, activation, and orientation as products of re-configurable systems of forces, where the entanglement with diverse types of elements becomes fundamental.
+It can be seen as a dance-performative (or even choreographic) practice but also as a tool for everyday life: for orienting and relating, and for opening our perceptual understanding to our environment.
+It enables filtering, blocking, or absorbing information, creatively engaging with our material body, and subverting micro power structures.

 Elisa Zuppini - Dance, Choreography & Performance